...

 Twist the Roller during Application

-Slightly and gently twist the roller back and forth as you move along with your application so that the roller has forward pressure towards the heel.
+Slightly and gently twist the roller back and forth as you move along with your application of whiteboard paint so that the roller has forward pressure towards the heel.
 Also, don’t press too hard when you’re putting on the coating.
-Use only a moderate amount of pressure on the roller because too much force will cause a bead, or “rope” to form along the edge, while too little pressure can cause your arm to get tired.
+When rolling whiteboard paint, use only a moderate amount of pressure on the roller because too much force will cause a bead, or “rope” to form along the edge, while too little pressure can cause your arm to get tired.
 At the end of every stroke, lightly raise the roller away from the wall to avoid producing a noticeable edge, and overlap about one-quarter of a roller length to start the next roller pass.
 Following these tips will keep your roller movements smooth while you coat and will result in an excellent whiteboard coated surface.